 Social media is growing up.
 We're watching Facebook morph into a communications monolith while newer channels like Twitch and Tik Tok are capturing the imaginations (and time) of niche demographics.
-As the landscape changes, Australians are opting-in to more channels to fulfil a range of different social needs.
+As the digital landscape changes, Australians are opting-in to more channels to fulfil a range of different social needs.

 There are more places to connect with your audience than ever.
 In fact, a recent study found that Australians have an average of 6.7 social media accounts.
 There is great opportunity for brands, but it comes with great responsibility.

 Our Likeable Account Director Brent Clinch gave us his advice on how to manage a multi-channel social media strategy without the overwhelm.

 Fact: producing great brand content takes time and a lot of it.
 For marketers, the hyper-demand for new digital content can feel almost impossible to meet, especially if your brand is communicating on every single channel.
 Brent offers a really simple solution.
 “Don’t focus on every social channel, focus on the channels where your market spends time”.
 It might seem obvious, but many clients and companies get excited by shiny new apps and overlook target audience research.
 Take TikTok for example.
 It was downloaded 1.5 billion times globally at the time of writing and it’s still in the early adoption stages.
 Should you take notice of it?
 Absolutely.
 Should you rush to create #challenge campaign?
 Only if your audience is a portion of the 1.5 billion.

 Brent’s advice is to do your research, find your people and advertise where they are.
 What you find might surprise you.

 Get to know each platform (and why we use them)